aws-samples/aws-machine-learning-university-accelerated-cv/README.md

 __Final Project:__ Practice working with a "real-world" computer vision dataset for the final project.
 Final project dataset is in the [data/final_project_dataset folder](https://github.com/aws-samples/aws-machine-learning-university-accelerated-cv/tree/master/data/final_project_dataset).
 For more details on the final project, check out [this notebook](https://github.com/aws-samples/aws-machine-learning-university-accelerated-cv/blob/master/notebooks/MLA-CV-DAY1-Final-Project.ipynb).

+## Interactives/Visuals
+Interested in visual, interactive explanations of core machine learning concepts?
+Check out our [MLU-Explain articles](https://mlu-explain.github.io/) to learn at your own pace!

 ## Contribute
 If you would like to contribute to the project, see [CONTRIBUTING](CONTRIBUTING.md) for more information.